CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 There is a significant improvement in performance with the optimized version of the work efficient scan for stream compaction.
 The regular implementation is most of the times worse than the CPU implementation.

+In general, the CPU without scan seems to perform the best among all implementations.
+It is quite interesting to note this.
+However, one disadvantage of this approach is that the CPU implementation makes use of double the memory while the GPU implementation does it in-place.
+So, the GPU implementation is memory efficient if not time efficient.

 ### RADIX SORT

 The radix sort algorithm is implementd in a separate file named ```radix.cu```.